mrakgr/Trading-Journal/journal_2025.md

 4:20pm. > By the end of this chapter, you would have developed significant expertise in pricing and hedging complex derivatives, a skill that is in high demand in the finance industry.

 Really?
 I don't understand why though.
 Black Scholles has existed for decades.
 Anybody can just plug it into Excel.

+> In this chapter, you will be first introduced to the mechanics of trade order placements (market orders and limit orders), and then introduced to a very important real-world problem—how to submit a large-sized market order by splitting the shares to be transacted and timing the splits optimally in order to overcome “price impact” and gain maximum proceeds.

+Large intraday trends are caused by large players executing their orders over time, so this is of great interest to me.